 - Windows phones allow users to adjust contrast, font/text size They also provide a screen reader called Narrator and offer a screen magnifier.
 Users can also set speech caller ID, turn on captions for video, and can be set up with TTY/TDD service.
 Setting up these features is done through "Settings"/Ease of Access.

 - Blackberry phones offer Google's TalkBack as described above.

-Help in Using Your Phone
+Help With Using Your Phone

 Finding the right phone is critical but often getting information and assistance in using it is also critical.
-There is an overview of TalkBack and VoiceOver below but there is a wealth of information available online, on YouTube, and accessibility training available around the country.
+There is an overview of TalkBack and VoiceOver below, but there is a wealth of information available online, on YouTube, and accessibility training available around the country.

 An Overview of TalkBack